 Alternative Transport Expenses: Cover for additional travel expenses following transport delays to reach events such as; a wedding, funeral, conference, sporting event and pre-paid travel/tour arrangements.

-Personal Liability: Cover for legal liability including legal expenses for bodily injuries or damage to property of other persons as a result of a claim made against you.
+Personal Liability: Cover for legal liability including legal expenses for bodily injuries or damage to the property of other persons as a result of a claim made against you.

 While travelling in the UK, Robert accidentally reversed his hire car into a parking meter.